mbriggs/mbriggs.github.io/source/_posts/2012-03-08-why-i-like-object-number-tap.markdown

 end
 {% endcodeblock %}

-and will usually do an explicit return, even though it is not strictly nessicary.

-This is something that I think falls squarely into personal style, but because of where I fall on that, `Object#tap` to me makes the pattern of initialization of an object more elegant.
+This is something that I think falls squarely into personal style.
+But because of how I enjoy writing more expression oriented code, having an expression for a common pattern is a big plus for me.

 Another interesting thing to note is that in rails-land, it is very common to use hash initializers for this kind of thing.
-While that syntax is very minimal, I actually prefer the `Object#tap` way, because I find it gives a clearer separation between arguments and that kind of initialization pattern.
+While that syntax is very minimal, I actually prefer the `Object#tap` way, because I find it gives a clearer separation between plain old method arguments, and object initialization.

 ## Not Hatin On Gary